BorodaUA/BorodaUA/README.md

 - 👋 Hi, I’m Andrii Kovalov @BorodaUA
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Django, DRF, pytest.
+- 🌱 I’m currently learning Django, DRF, unittest.

 <!---
 BorodaUA/BorodaUA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.